D.O.A. (1988 film): Box office

 D.O.A. debuted at No. 3 at the US box office.
 By the end of its run, the film earned a total of $12.7 million in domestic sales.

 Critical response

-On Rotten Tomatoes, it has an approval rating of 60% based on 20 reviews, with an average rating of 5.10/10.
+On Rotten Tomatoes, it has an approval rating of 64% based on 22 reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Film critic Roger Ebert gave the film three stars out of four, calling it a "witty and literate thriller".
 Caryn James of The New York Times called it "one of the season's biggest disappointments".